Analytics for Course Engagement (ACE)

-Each college has responders who will be notified about students who are flagged as needing to improve their engagement.
+Each college has responders who will be notified about 100 level students who are flagged as needing to improve their engagement.
 The ACE system has a designated coordinator who will regularly draw down the engagement data to start the process of engaging students who have been flagged.

 Who is included?

 For 2020, ACE is being rolled out to all first year students.
 This is determined by their enrolment in 100 level courses.

 The UC Student Agreement has been updated this year to ensure that students know that UC might contact them or their emergency contacts if they have concerns about their engagement or safety, and all students agree to this when they accept their acceptance offer.
 The ACE team has worked closely with the privacy team to ensure we are meeting our legal obligations around privacy.
 For more information, contact email@example.com